Kinto/kinto-admin/README.md

 This will inject the version into the built asset bundle.

-This will generate a production-ready assets in a `build` directory, ready to be served from your server of choice.

 ## Build customization
 Use the following options to customize the Kinto Admin build.